English Language Learners (ELLs)

 Dual language programs, like the one offered in District 47, are the only programs to date that assist ELL students to fully reach and maintain high levels of achievement in the native language and English in all subjects through the end of schooling.
 The fewest dropouts come from these programs (Thomas & Collier, 2002).
 Dual language programs include the strategic and sustained use of both English and the language other than English across the curriculum and require that a minimum of 50% of the instructional time be spent in the language other than English.
 In dual language programs students interact socially and academically in English and another language and develop both social and academic proficiency in two languages.

 District 47 started its first dual language program in the 2009-2010 school year.
 The program started with a Kindergarten class made up of 50% native Spanish speakers and 50% native English speakers.
 In dual language all students learn to read, write, listen and speak two languages.
 Based on the success of the initial program, we have grown the program to be the model for bilingual services for our ELL students in the district.
-As a future step, we plan to expand the dual language opportunities for our native English speakers to other sites across the district.

 How can parents help their children learn?